SeHamdyMostafa/App-Store/README.md

 ## Usage
 ### **How to Use the App**
 1. **Browse Categories**:
-   - Open the app and browse through categories like Electronics, Fruits, Clothing, and Sports.
+   - Open the app and browse through categories like Electronics, Fruits, Clothing, Lighting, Prevent Corona, and Sports.

 2. **View Product Details**:
    - Tap on any product to see detailed information such as its image, name, price, and description.

 3. **Add to Favorites or Cart**:
    - Add products to your favorites or shopping cart to keep track of your selections (*future work*).